- 2023 Update

 It must be noted that the printing always starts from the bottom layer and is printed to the top.

 The build chamber is allowed to cool before the part is removed.
 This can take a significant amount of time.
 Once the part is removed it is cleaned by blasting it with compressed air.
 Parts made in SLS machines are gritty but are layer lines are not as prominent as in the case of FDM.
 It can be further post-processed by bead blasting, dyeing, painting, powder coating, tumbling, stove enameling, metal coating, lacquering, etc.

-Since SLS uses materials in a powdered form and the printing occurs inside a build chamber, the build chamber is always filled with the material.
+Since Selective Laser Sintering uses materials in a powdered form and the printing occurs inside a build chamber, the build chamber is always filled with the material.
 This proves to be a double-edged sword.

 Since the chamber has to be filled with powder, the material is heated every time an object is printed.
 This affects the material properties and after a specific number of times, the material loses its standard properties and it cannot be reused again.
 And positively, since the powder engulfs the object, it can be used to build several parts simultaneously in a single run.
 This helps in optimum use of the machine and material.

 Selective Laser Sintering is most suited for a single piece or small quantity production of high-quality parts.
 Therefore, Aerospace industry is the biggest beneficiary of this technology.

 About Manufactur3D Magazine: Manufactur3D is an online magazine on 3D printing. which publishes the latest 3D printing news, insights and analysis from all around the world.
 Visit our 3D Printing Education page to read more such informative articles.
 To stay up-to-date about the latest happenings in the 3D printing world, like us on Facebook or follow us on LinkedIn.